-- If a continuing authority has established a general reserve account (1) under section 528 of the former provisions, the continuing authority is to, not later than 2 years from the commencement day - use the money for an authorised purpose; or (a) - (b) transfer the money to a reserve account maintained for a purpose in accordance with section 6.11. - The continuing authority is to (2) - disclose in its annual budget any action to be taken under subclause (1): or - (b) where it is proposed to take any action under subclause (1) after the adoption of the annual budget, give one month's local public notice of the proposal. - The continuing authority is to disclose action taken under (3) subclause (1) in the annual financial report for the year in which the action is taken.
+- (1) If a continuing authority has established a general reserve account under section 528 of the former provisions, the continuing authority is to, not later than 2 years from the commencement day - use the money for an authorised purpose; or - transfer the money to a reserve account maintained for a (b) purpose in accordance with section 6.11. - (2) The continuing authority is to - disclose in its annual budget any action to be taken under subclause (1); or - (b) where it is proposed to take any action under subclause (1) after the adoption of the annual budget, give one month's local public notice of the proposal.